ahmedaq/Making-elegant-Matlab-figures/README.md

 [boxplot2]: https://github.com/ahmedaq/Making-elegant-Matlab-figures/blob/master/Boxplot/boxplot2.png "Boxplot example 2"

-### Example 3: Boxplot with data input in matrix format
+### Example 3: Boxplot using data input in matrix format

 Instead of a cell, the code works even if the input is in matrix form of size *num_samples x num_boxes*.